AOCI Resources and Tools

 Education Oppression Support Resources

-Education oppression can cause education trauma, impacting emotional and physical well-being and learning for students.
+Education oppression can cause education trauma, impacting emotional and physical well-being and learning for students, and can sustain false understandings that ultimately impact patient care.
 UCSF is committed to addressing education oppression and supporting learners who have experienced trauma in their education.
 Below is a list of services and resources provided for those experiencing education trauma.
 We encourage you to seek support.

 Support Services for Medical Students Experiencing Education Trauma